frederic-perez/AmE-dictionary/data/dictionary.md

 __concoction__ :two::hammer:
 __concomitant__ :two::hammer:
 __concourse__ _n_ :five::hammer:
+__concrete jungle__ _idiom_ An overcrowded, unsafe and/or crime-ridden urban environment or city, characterized by the congestion of large buildings and roads.
 __concrete__ _n_ :two::hammer: _A concrete wall._
 __concussion__ _n_ :two: _He recovers from the concussion he sustained on June 15._
 __concussive__